<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1445766125727251&amp;ev=PageView&amp;noscript=1">

 Pros of Creatine HCL

 One of the most prominent attributes of creatine HCL is its solubility.
-This means that the compound easily dissolves in water, leading to a better overall experience when mixing.

 Perhaps more notable is the fact that creatine HCL’s solubility prevents complications from occurring as a result of undermixing.
 It’s not uncommon for users to experience stomach irritability or bloating if a compound is not mixed properly.
 Overall, creatine HCL is more pleasant to consume, due to less bloating, less stomach irritability, and better absorption.

 Since creatine HCL is so soluble, it results in minimal water retention.
 This is due to the fact that only a minute amount of water is required to facilitate the transport of creatine molecules.
-This results in strength and muscle gains without the downside of a “puffy” look.
+This results in strength and muscle gain without the downside of a "puffy" look.
 Simply put, your physique will look much firmer and tighter as opposed to if you were retaining water.

 A further benefit of this rapid transport that users will experience is faster results.
 In context, you will see an increase in your work capacity and strength relatively quickly.